code-for-magdeburg/StadtratWatch-web/src/scripts/extract-speeches/README.md

 # Extract speeches

-This tool extracts individual speeches from a session audio file and saves them as individual mp3 files.
+This tool extracts individual speech tracks from a session audio file and saves them as individual mp3 files.
 The track information has to be provided by passing a json file containing the speeches data.

 ## Build the docker image